More people choose early retirement.

 What is the best way to stay strong in retirement?
 This is a common question among retirees and would-be retirees.
 According to recent media reports, many people have chosen to retire early after Covid-19.

-Personally, I do not wish to stop working.
+I do not wish to choose retirement.
 My retirement will begin the moment I pass away.
-I enjoy using acupuncture, herbal medicine, and moxibustion to help patients.
-Someday, I’d like to provide non-profit treatments in a rural location once a week.
-Why would I want to leave my job early in order to retire?
+I would like to continue to treat patients using Korean acupuncture, herbal medicine, and moxibustion.
+I would also like to provide non-profit treatments in a rural location once a week, as I have done before.
+Why would I want to leave my job early to retire?